cais-psu/CAIS_Lab_Web/research/index.md

   {%- assign is_conf = false -%}
   {%- if t contains "proceedings" or t contains "conference" or t contains "workshop" or t contains "symposium" -%}{%- assign is_conf = true -%}{%- endif -%}
-  {%- if venue contains "conference" or venue contains "proceedings" or venue contains "workshop" or venue contains "symposium" or venue contains "case" or venue contains "icra" or venue contains "iros" or venue contains "acc" or venue contains "cdc" or venue contains "msec" or venue contains "ccta" or venue contains "etfa" or venue contains "arso" or venue contains "aps/ursi" or venue contains "detc" or venue contains "dscc" or venue contains "ifac" or venue contains "ifac-papersonline" or venue contains "procedia manufacturing" or venue contains "procir" -%}{%- assign is_conf = true -%}{%- endif -%}
+  {%- if venue contains "conference" or venue contains "proceedings" or venue contains "workshop" or venue contains "symposium" or venue contains "case" or venue contains "icra" or venue contains "iros" or venue contains "acc" or venue contains "cdc" or venue contains "msec" or venue contains "ccta" or venue contains "etfa" or venue contains "arso" or venue contains "aps/ursi" or venue contains "detc" or venue contains "dscc" or venue contains "ifac" or venue contains "ifac-papersonline" or venue contains "procedia manufacturing" or venue contains "procir" or venue contains "msec" -%}{%- assign is_conf = true -%}{%- endif -%}

   {%- if (an contains "ilya" and an contains "kovalenko") or (an contains " kovalenko i ") -%}
     {%- if is_conf and uniq_c contains pad -%}{%- assign is_conf = false -%}{%- endif -%}